a-bentofreire/abeamer/gallery-src/README.md

 ## How to generate release version

-To generate the release version, execute: `gulp build-gallery-release`
+To generate the release version, execute: `npx gulp build_gallery_release`